14 August 2022

 If you’re not familiar with Oink Games’ output, they have been responsible for an instantly recognisable lineup of little-box games that fight against the constraints of their diminutive size with inventive design twists.
 Titles like Nine Tiles Panic and Startups combine clean, striking artwork and an offbeat style to create a distinctive house style that often – though not always – results in a memorable experience.

-Scout is the latest in the range.
+Scout is in this range.
 More than in some previous titles, the theme is more sprinkled over the top than baked into the core mechanics.
 You have been put in charge of a circus – ‘suddenly’ as the rulebook would have it – but for some reason you have no acts.
 So I guess technically you’ve inherited some striped tents and lorries.
 Thematically, your job is to hunt for performers – perhaps poaching them from your rivals – put on shows, and rake in some deliciously fungible circus bucks.

 Not that this setup offers players any guidance whatsoever in terms of what will actually transpire at the table.
 Instead, this is a compact little set collection slash hand management card game about picking your battles and pouncing on opportunities when they arise.